daqhris/ZinnekeRescueMission/README.md

 ## TO-BE-CONTINUED

-What you are looking at is an early draft, an unfinished dApp submission, worthy of a participation certificate.
+What you are looking at is an early draft, an unfinished app submission, worthy of a participation certificate.
 Come back later as a spectator, volunteer, tourist, judge, or even as an onchain-faring Zinneke.

-_This is an Ethereum dApp conceived, built and submitted at an ETHGlobal hackathon in Brussels, Belgium (July 12-14, 2024)._
+_This is an Ethereum-based application conceived, built and submitted at an ETHGlobal hackathon in Brussels, Belgium (July 12-14, 2024)._

 🏗️ _[WORK-IN-PROGRESS](https://github.com/daqhris/ZinnekeRescueMission/commits/main/?since=2024-07-13&until=2024-10-31)_